dji-sdk/Mobile-SDK-Tutorial/en/Android/AndroidStudioMigration/Android_Studio_Migration_Tutorial_en.md

 <!-- toc -->

+*If you come across any mistakes or bugs in this tutorial, please let us know using a Github issue, a post on the DJI forum, or commenting in the Gitbook.
+Please feel free to send us Github pull request and help us fix any issues.*

+---

 There are two methods we can use to import the DJI SDK Demo library into Android Studio.
 The first is to import the Android Studio version of the DJI SDK Demo Library to Android Studio; the second is to import the Eclipse version of the DJI SDK Demo into Android Studio.

 ## Importing the Android Studio Version